Tag: ux designer

 - How is a wireframe created?

-- What elements might be part of a wireframe?
+- What elements are usually part of a wireframe?

 - What are possible advantages of creating a wireframe?